juhahalme/academicprofile/publications/karjalainen-16-10-2021.md

 ---
 layout: page
-title: "Käyttöön koko maakunnan vetovoima"
+title: "Harnessing the attractiviness of the whole region (Käyttöön koko maakunnan vetovoima)"
 ---

 (translation from Finnish)